solo-io/gloo/docs/content/operations/upgrading/faq.md

 **Kubernetes Ingress API deprecation**

 As of version 1.17, the Kubernetes Ingress API is deprecated in Gloo Gateway.
-Instead, you can use the Gloo Gateway gateway resources.
-Alternatively, to use the Kubernetes Gateway API, you can check out the [Gloo Gateway with Kubernetes Gateway API docs](https://docs.solo.io/gateway/latest/).
+Instead, you can use the Gloo Gateway (Edge API) `Gateway` custom resource.
+Alternatively, to use the Kubernetes Gateway API for `Gateway` custom resources, you can check out the [Gloo Gateway (Kubernetes Gateway API) docs](https://docs.solo.io/gateway/latest/).

 **OTel service name change**